How whirling disease is spread

-In an effort to contain early detections of whirling disease within the affected area, the Government of Alberta has developed a Decontamination Protocol for Watercraft and Equipment for staff and stakeholders.
+In an effort to contain early detections of whirling disease within the affected area, the Government of Alberta has developed a Decontamination protocol for work in or near water for staff and stakeholders.

 The Decontamination Protocol is linked to the Decontamination Risk Zone Map, which includes recent detections of ‘suspect positives’ not yet confirmed by the Canadian Food Inspection Agency (CFIA).

 All field operations that are completing work in or near water need to follow the applicable sections of this protocol depending on the work they are completing and the location.
 All equipment, gear and vehicles that are used in or near water must be properly decontaminated.
 The protocol will be used by Government of Alberta field staff, contract and permit holders, industry and stakeholders and we encourage recreational users to adopt the Clean, Drain, Dray procedures.

 This HUC6 dataset is only one of the Hydrologic Unit Code (HUC) feature classes available and was current as of September 2017.
 The full metadata for the HUC Watersheds of Alberta is available on the GeoDiscover Alberta website at:

 For a copy of the entire HUC dataset, email [email protected].

 - Decontamination Quick Reference Guide

 - Decontamination Equipment List (PDF, 488 KB)

 Email [email protected]